Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 9. The Tenant ID in the Overview page becomes `ClientTenantId`.

 Additionally, during compilation only a netlist is generated instead of a bitstream so there won't be any reports based on simulation data.

+### Execution

+At least during the private preview, the Azure VMs aren't meant online compilation and there isn't enough space to install the full Vitis SDK.
+So you have to build and run attestation on a separate machine.
+The build machine must have Vitis 2020.2, but doesn't need Alveo hardware.

+On the build machine:
+1. Navigate to the application directory.
+2. Configure appsettings.json as described above.
+3. Run the Hastlayer application with the "Azure Alveo U250" device selected.
+It will terminate with an exception after the build is finished because there is no hardware.
+4. Copy the application to the Azure VM.
+If you already did that, copy the `HardwareFramework/bi`n directory and the `appsettings.json` file.

+On the Azure virtual machine:
+1. Run `export XILINX_VITIS=/; source /opt/xilinx/xrt/setup.sh` to set up the environment.
+You may want to copy this into your `~/.bashrc` for future convenience.
+2. Navigate to the application directory.
+3. Run the Hastlayer application with the same parameters you did on the build machine.

 ## Other Remarks